At Central Michigan University I am currently involved in:

 Special Olympics Michigan: Through my participation in a Leadership Institute LEAD team, I became involved in Special Olympics Michigan.
 I participated in a Project Unified conference, and volunteered at SOMI Winter Games.
 I will be volunteering this summer at the Summer Games and intend in partaking in many more volunteer opportunities in the future.

-Polar Plunge Student Committee: I am super passionate about Special Olympics and will be participating in my first Polar Plunge this spring.
+Polar Plunge Student Committee: I am super passionate about Special Olympics and each year participate in the Polar Plunge.
 As a member of the student committee I advocate to different groups on campus about joining Polar Plunge and raising money for Special Olympics.

-Connections that Count: Last semester I volunteered with this organization but unfortunately it does not work with my schedule this semester.
-At CTC each week I would spend time with Mt.
+Connections that Count: Freshman year I volunteered at CTC each week.
+I would spend time with Mt.
 Pleasant community members with disabilities.
 We would participate in different activities each week and work on their social skills.